 - A non-resident having a permanent establishment (PE) in India

-for specified services which at present includes payments for online advertisement and related services.
-The levy which is of the nature of a direct tax, is to be withheld by the payer only when the payment to a particular non-resident enterprise is in excess of Rs 1 Lakh in a financial year.
-Also, such enterprise is providing the specified service independent of the permanent establishment if any situated in India.
-The equalisation levy so deducted has to be credited to the central government’s account by the 7th day of the month immediately following the calendar month.
+for specified services which at present include payments for online advertisement and related services.
+The levy is of the nature of a direct tax.
+It is withheld by payer when the payment to non-resident enterprise is in excess of Rs 1 Lakh in FY.
+Also, such an enterprise is providing the specified service independent of the permanent establishment if any in India.
+The central government gets the credit for the deducted equalisation levy.
+They receive on the 7th day of the month immediately following the calendar month.

 Second amendments in Equalisation Levy as done via Finance Act 2020

-The Finance Act 2020 amended the Finance Act 2016 to widen the scope of Equalisation Levy.
-It introduced a new levy of 2% on the consideration received or receivable by a non-resident e-commerce operator (hereinafter referred to as operator) from e-commerce supply of goods or service or both on its own account or for facilitation of such supply of goods or service or both:
+Alternatively, the Finance Act 2020 amended the Finance Act 2016 to widen the scope of Equalisation Levy.
+It introduced a new levy of 2% on the consideration received or receivable by a non-resident e-commerce operator (hereinafter referred to as operator) from e-commerce supply of goods or service or both on its own account or for the facilitation of such supply of goods or service or both:

 - To a person resident in India; or

 - To a non-resident in certain specified circumstances which include the following :

 - For the sale of advertising, which targets a customer who is resident in India.
 Or a customer who accesses the advertising through an IP address located in India; and

 - For the sale of data, a person who is resident in India or from a person who uses an IP address located in India.

 - To a person who buys goods or services, or both, use an IP address located in India.